FernandoLaguna/Books/README.md

 #### Source of Data Decription

-We reviewed a couple of sources trying to get enough information that may help us to understand and predict how recommendable a book is based on some of its general information.
+We reviewed a couple of sources trying to get enough information that may help us to understand and predict how recommendable or succiesful a book may be based on some of its general information.

 For this purpose, we reviewed the following potential sources:

 1) Good Reads: A social cataloging website (property of Amazon) where users can register books and create catalogs, reading lists, and rate books.
 2) ISBNdb: Is the world's largest book database that gathers specific information (title, author, publisher, publish date, etc.) for a vast collection of unique books.

+We identified users' ratings as a good proxy for the dependent variable that will be used as a recommendation or measure of success.
+The rating is provided by independent users without receiving any payment or benefit other than sharing their experience through Good Reads.
+A potential risk here is that it may exist a bias for if users with higher or lower ratings are more willing to share their experience through rating.

+In the independent side of the analysis, we found potential explanatory variables such as Author, Publisher, Category, Num of Pages, Price, etc. Note a few of these are categorical, thus, will need some cleaning to make them usable.
+Some other general features such as title or the ISBN, besides surely being useful for the user, do not really have analytical value.

 #### Questions to Answer